GoogleCloudPlatform/berglas/README.md

     export BUCKET_ID=my-secrets
     ```

-    Replace `my-secrets` with the name of your bucket. **This bucket should not
+    Replace `my-secrets` with the name of your bucket.
+Set only the name, without the `gs://` prefix. **This bucket should not
     exist yet!**

 1. Enable required services on the project: